and why I started it

 Our wonderful Bill was born a happy, big, healthy boy in 1997.
 He was all me and my husband Paul had hoped for.

-At the age of 3, Bill was finally diagnosed with Autism Spectrum Condition after months of assessments following our concerns of his delayed speech and odd behaviour.
+At the age of 3, Bill was finally diagnosed with Autism and a speech and language disorder after months of assessments following our concerns of his delayed speech and unique behaviour.
 This started us on our journey into a world of Autism.

 Bill’s move to mainstream reception class wasn’t as smooth as we had hoped and the different level of understanding to Bill’s needs in mainstream school became very apparent.
 This is where my life really changed; I realised battling, negotiating and working closely with others was going to be my new take on parenting and supporting Bill.

 In 2003 we went on our adventure of a lifetime, travelling around France in our camper van for the whole of the summer holidays.
 Two weeks into our adventure, up a mountain, miles from anywhere, Bill had a massive seizure.
 He had never had anything like this before and he was rushed to hospital for tests and was diagnosed there and then with BRE (Benign Rolandic Epilepsy).
-For Paul and I it was just incomprehensible that our darling Bill had another burden to carry with him through his young life.
+For Paul and I it was just incomprehensible that our darling Bill had another condition he had to learn to live with and understand in his young life.

 I was angrier with this happening than when he was diagnosed with ASC as I felt we could embrace his Autism and learn skills to be the best for Bill, whereas the Epilepsy affected his health and to a point was out of our control.
 Our lives completely changed.